wharfkit/website/src/routes/blog/posts/5-session-introduction.md

 ## Technical Preview

 In an effort to highlight how these components work in these early versions, the rest of this article will show how they can be used as of version 0.1.1.
-Development of this early release has primarily focused on the `Session` instances and the various uses of the `Plugin` architecture.
+Development of this early release has primarily focused on the `Session` instances and the various uses of the `TransactPlugin` architecture.

 This article will also focus on manually creating a `Session` rather than using the `SessionKit` factory methods to create one.
 As of this writing, no external `WalletPlugin` packages have been released and no user interfaces have been made available within the `SessionKit` for user facing applications.